stasaki/DEcode/README.md

 If you use a different gene model, please make sure to select a representative transcript for each gene before running the pipeline.

-The input data for the transcript-level model was created based on  `https://storage.googleapis.com/gtex_analysis_v7/reference/gencode.v19.transcripts.patched_contigs.gtf`.It is not necessary to filter the GTF file for the transcript-level model.
+The input data for the transcript-level model was created based on  `https://storage.googleapis.com/gtex_analysis_v7/reference/gencode.v19.transcripts.patched_contigs.gtf`.
+It is not necessary to filter the GTF file for the transcript-level model.

 - Convert genome coordinates to RNA coordinates using the following command:
 ```bash